danphilibin/streaming-workflows/README.md

-# Cloudflare Durable Objects + Workflows Prototype
+# Relay

-Prototype of connecting [Cloudflare Durable Objects](https://developers.cloudflare.com/durable-objects/) to [Cloudflare Workflows](https://developers.cloudflare.com/workflows/) to give each workflow a persistent writable stream, similar to [Vercel Workflow](https://useworkflow.dev/docs/foundations/streaming).
+A prototype app that pairs [Cloudflare Workflows](https://developers.cloudflare.com/workflows/) with [Durable Objects](https://developers.cloudflare.com/durable-objects/) to enable interactive backend functions that pause for user input, show progress, and stream UI instructions to the browser.

 ## How to run